baidush/Competitors-Lookup/README.md

 ## User guide

 * The app sends a request to ChatGPT with the company name and then stores the list of competitors in MongoDB.
-* The Parameter "Description" is utilized for providing additional information.
+* The Parameter "Product" is utilized for providing a specific product

 Example: